sun2sh/.github/profile/README.md

 1. **Staging Registry**

-   - Obtain whitelisting for the subscriber ID.
+   - Obtain whitelisting for the subscriber ID by submitting the request via ONDC Participant Portal
    - Initiate the subscription process by calling the /subscribe API.
      The complete process is documented [here](https://github.com/ONDC-Official/developer-docs/blob/main/registry/Onboarding%20of%20Participants.md)
 2. **Pre-Production Registry**